AML and CTF Policy

 Governance, Oversight, and Internal Responsibility

-We maintain a formal compliance structure overseen by a Chief Compliance Officer.
-This role includes responsibility for policy oversight, regulatory alignment, internal controls, and investigation of unusual activity.
+Stake maintains a formal compliance structure overseen by a Chief Compliance Officer, who is responsible for policy oversight, regulatory alignment, internal controls, and the investigation of unusual activity.

-Independent reviews and monitoring support the effectiveness of our compliance program and help identify areas for improvement.
+Employees receive compliance training relevant to their roles, with a focus on identifying red flags, understanding reporting obligations, and consistently applying internal procedures.
+Independent reviews and ongoing monitoring support the effectiveness of the compliance program and help identify areas for continuous improvement.

 Know Your Customer Standards and Risk Assessment

-User due diligence forms the foundation of our AML framework.
-We apply a risk-based approach to understand who our users are and how they interact with our platform.
+User due diligence forms the foundation of Stake’s AML framework.
+A risk-based approach is applied to understand who users are and how they interact with the platform.

 Customer Identification and Verification